Akira Nishio

 Akira Nishio (西尾 明, Nishio Akira) is a Japanese professional shogi player ranked 7-dan.
-He is currently serving as an executive director of the Japan Shogi Association.
+He is a former executive director of the Japan Shogi Association.

 Nishio introduces shogi theory in the English language through his blog Shogi Openings and his occasional posts on Facebook.

 Early life

 Nishio was born in Yokohama, Kanagawa Prefecture on September 30, 1979.
 He finished runner up in the Elementary School Student Meijin Tournament in 1988 as a third-grade elementary school student, and made the semi-finals of the same tournament two years later.

 In September 1990, Nishio entered the Japan Shogi Association's apprentice school at the rank of 6-kyū under the guidance of shogi professional Teruichi Aono.
 He was promoted to the rank of 1-dan in 1995, and obtained full professional status and the rank of 4-dan in April 2003 after finishing runner up in the 32nd 3-dan League with a record of 11 wins and 7 losses.